 The economic and financial implications of a global pandemic are usually far-reaching and difficult to gauge without the historical lense of hindsight.
 COVID-19 is no exception, but it is already clear that some lockdown aftereffects are being welcomed by more than a few.

-Cleaner air is the result of fewer vehicles in the air and on the roads; a placid downscaling of the daily rhythm agrees with most people at risk due to their age, and financial markets – though in disarray and branded with the cynical Main street / Wall street disconnect – have now discovered a small blessing in the relaxing of some regulatory limitations; though these may be a temporary backstop to help alleviate the pressures.
+Cleaner air is the result of fewer vehicles in the air and on the roads; a placid downscaling of the daily rhythm agrees with most people at The level of deviation of past returns and/or losses on an asset from the mean.
+Usually, the higher ... due to their age, and financial markets – though in disarray and branded with the cynical Main street / A street in Lower Manhattan that runs along the original route of the wall surrounding historical Ne... disconnect – have now discovered a small blessing in the relaxing of some regulatory limitations; though these may be a temporary backstop to help alleviate the pressures.

 ESMA Updates MiFID-2

 Towards the end of July, the European Union’s financial markets & services regulating body, the European Securities & Markets Authority (ESMA), tabled a set of adjustments to its 2018 MiFID-2 (Markets in Financial Instruments Directive, no. 2) directive – an update of its MiFID-1 directive from 2007.

 Whereas MiFID-1 aimed at unifying equity markets throughout the Union, MiFID-2 took under its sweep the derivatives and over-the-counter (OTC) A location or entity where people and entities can negotiate and trade assets of value., as well.